 In 2016, Ben edited the inaugural issue of NANG magazine, and dedicated the entire issue to Screenwriting in Asia, through a series of interviews with some of the leading screenwriters in Singapore, Malaysia, Thailand, South Korea, Iran, Indonesia, and more.

 Aside from film, Ben has been a practitioner in contemporary theatre and performance (including working with Uninvited Guests and spell#7) in the UK and Singapore.
-He's co-created several site-specific audio works (Kinda Hot in 2003 and Ghostwalking in 2010), and consulted on the redesign of the National Museum of Singapore's History Gallery in 2005-6, and wrote the Childrens' Audio Guide in 2009.
+He's co-created several site-specific audio works (Kinda Hot in 2003 and Ghostwalking in 2010), interactive CD-Roms, and consulted on the redesign of the National Museum of Singapore's History Gallery in 2005-6, and writing the Childrens' Audio Guide in 2009.
+His short stories have been published in speculative fiction Fish Eats Lion (Math Paper Press, 2012) and the journal Lontar #3 (Epigram, 2014).